MozamelJawad/My_Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks from Microverse
+I would like to thank from Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>